Alkmaar: Transport

 The waterway Noordhollandsch Kanaal, which opened in 1824, runs through Alkmaar.
 As of 2017. it can be crossed (among other ways) using two of the five operating vlotbruggen, Koedijkervlotbrug and Rekervlotbrug.

+Air travel is served by the nearest Schiphol Airport which is approximately 22 km south of Alkmaar.
+NS operates direct train services between Alkmaar and Schiphol.

 Main sights

 Alkmaar has many medieval buildings that are still intact, most notably the tall tower of the Grote or Sint-Laurenskerk, where many people from Alkmaar hold wedding ceremonies.
 The other main attraction, especially in the summer months, is Alkmaar's cheese market at the Waagplein, one of the country's most popular tourist attractions.
 The cheese market traditionally takes place from the first Friday in April through the first Friday in September.
 Every Friday morning (10:00–12:30) the Waagplein is the backdrop for this traditional cheese market.
 After the old-fashioned way of the hand clap, traders and carriers will weigh the cheeses.
 It is one of only four traditional Dutch cheese markets still in existence.
 The traditional fare of this cheese market is those cheeses made in the local area, as opposed to the well-known brands of Dutch cheeses, including the Edam and Gouda cheeses.
 It is not actually possible to buy cheese at the market itself, which is really only a demonstration of how this merchants' market operated in times gone by.
 However, the demonstration, which takes place in front of the medieval weighing house, is surrounded by many specialized stalls where it is possible to buy all kinds of cheese (and non-cheese) related products.
 The Waag is also home to the local tourist office and a cheese museum.
 Alkmaar has 399 registered rijksmonuments, of which most are situated along the city's old canals.

 Alkmaar has two large theatres and a big cinema (which was originally two cinemas).
 A red light district is situated at the Achterdam, and Alkmaar has a nightlife scene as well which takes place in the pubs in front of the cheesemarket.
 Every year, at the end of May Alkmaar hosts the four-day event Alkmaar Pride, which has a canal pride parade on Saturday.